-Meeting to discuss and agree on need for IHCP to include key school staff, child, parent, relevant health care professional and other medical/health clinician as appropriate.
-(Written evidence may be provide by them
+Member of staff designated will discuss and agree on need for IHCP to include key school staff, child, parent, relevant health care professional and other medical/health clinician as appropriate.
+(Written evidence may be provide by them).

 Develop IHCP in partnership - agree who leads on writing it, input from health care professional must be provided where appropriate.
-Parents agreed and signed
+Parents agreed and signed.

-School training needs identified
+School training needs identified.

-Health Care Professional commissions/delivers training and staff signed off as competent - review date agreed
+Health Care Professional commissions/delivers training and staff signed off as competent - review date agreed.

-IHCP implemented and circulated to all relevant staff
+IHCP implemented and circulated to all relevant staff.

-IHCP reviewed annually or when condition changes, Parents or health care professional to initiate s Nature of medical diffic culty:
+IHCP reviewed annually or when condition changes, Parents or health care professional to initiate.